-Kids in Rhythm Provides 1:1 services with a Qualified Habilitative Specialist.
+Kids in Rhythm Provides Services with a Qualified Habilitative Specialist.

-These are things we can help your child improve on:
+These are the skills we can help your child improve on:

 Cognitive development is all about how you learn and think.
 It's not just memorizing facts, but understanding the information so it can be put to use in your everyday life, including: